18183883296/brackets-mybuilder/README.md

 Based on Brackets Script Builder (https://github.com/ghaxx/brackets-script-builder).

 Keyboard shortcuts:
- * Alt-F12 to show the dialog for framework choice / add.
+ * F4 to show the dialog for framework choice / add.
- * Alt-F8 to launch the environment.
+ * Ctrl+F4 to launch the environment.
- * Alt-F1 to run current file as a script.
+ * Ctrl+I to run current file as a script.
- * F10 to compile current file.
+ * Ctrl+Shift+I to compile current file.
- * F11 to run compilation result.
+ * Ctrl+Alt+I to run compilation result.

 ***